 - Invite the drivers by entering their email addresses into the system.
 They’ll receive an invitation email and can start the modules immediately.

 So that you can follow up, you’ll receive automatic emails to let you know:

 - How many drivers don’t accept your invitation within 14 days

 - How many drivers accept your invitation but haven’t completed a training module within 14 days

 You can even assign managers to help you generate reports.
 Managers are free.

 Need to see more info and some screenshots?
 Click here.

-Let’s get started – click here to purchase a plan (minimum two drivers).
+Let’s get started – click here to purchase a course.